xmos/lib_xud/examples/AN00125_mass_storage_class/README.rst

 Required tools and libraries ............................

-* xTIMEcomposer Tools - Version 14.0.0
+* xTIMEcomposer Tools - Version >= 15.0.0
-* XMOS USB Device Library - Version 3.1.0
+* XMOS USB Device Library - Version >= 2.0.0

 Required hardware
 .................

-This application note is designed to run on an XMOS xCORE-USB series device.
+This application note is designed to run on an XMOS xCORE-200 or xCORE.AI series device.

-The example code provided with the application has been implemented and tested on the xCORE-USB sliceKIT 1V2 (XP-SKC-U16) core board using USB AB sliceCARD 1V2 (XA-SK-USB-AB) but there is no dependency on this board and it can be modified to run on any development board which uses an xCORE-USB series device.
+The example code provided with the application has been implemented and tested on the xCORE.AI EXPLORER board but there is no dependency on this board and it can be modified to run on any development board which uses an xCORE-200 or xCORE.AI series device.

 Prerequisites
 .............